yuanchaiyc/Ling471/assignments/Assignment1.md

 1. Go to GitHub and log in if needed.
 Click on your profile image in the upper right.
 Click on "Settings."

 1. In the page that loads, click on "< > Developer settings" at the bottom of the left-hand side.
-Then, click on "Personal access tokens."
+Then, click on "Personal access tokens", under which click on "Tokens (classic)."

-1. In the next page, click on "Generate new token."
+1. In the next page, click on "Generate new token" --> "Generate new token (classic)."
 Put an informative name into the "Note" field.

 1. Choose how long you want the token to last for.
 Note that if it expires, you will need to make a new one.